Fine Wire Diathermy (FWD)

 Please note that all treatment options offered at the Dermatology Institute of Victoria require a consultation with one of our practitioners prior to any treatment being administered.
 Ask a question or request an appointment through the form below.

-View our Results Gallery for Fine Wire Diathermy (FWD)
+Before & After: Fine Wire Diathermy (FWD)